Towards direct imaging and orbital parameter estimation of supermassive black hole binaries with spaceborne VLBI: Introduction

-Two concepts of spaceborne VLBI are used as case studies.
-The first, the Black Hole Explorer (BHEX) is a proposed, 2-year extension to ground-based arrays such as the EHT, aiming to detect a black hole's photon ring with an angular resolution of \(\sim\)6~\(\mu\)as.
-On baselines with ALMA, BHEX will achieve a sensitivity of \(\sim\)1~mJy \citep{johnson_black_2024, hudson_orbital_2023}.
-We also consider the TeraHertz Exploration and Zooming-In for Astrophysics (THEZA) concept, originally prepared in response to the European Space Agency's (ESA) call for its science program Voyage~2050 \citep{gurvits_theza_2021,gurvits_science_2022}.
-We define high-level requirements for a THEZA-like system to perform a more expansive SMBHB survey with an angular resolution on the order of 1~$\mu$as.

-Direct detection of orbital motion in SMBHBs at sub-parsec scales would provide a novel test of GR in the strong-field regime where the orbital velocities are approaching a significant fraction of the speed of light.
-Post-Newtonian effects such as periastron precession, spin-spin and spin-orbit coupling could be observed with multiple observations of the same system over time \citep[][and references therein]{gergely_spin-flip_2009}.
-Black hole spin can be estimated through its correlation with the spiral pitch angle of the linear polarisation pattern \citep{palumbo_discriminating_2020,chael_beta2_2023,palumbo_supermassive_2025,wong_black_2025,hou_near-horizon_2025} and this would provide constraints for modelling spin evolution during accretion and binary inspiral \citep{sayeb_massive_2021,ricarte_ngeht_spin_2023,sala_spin_2024,ricarte_serotina_2025}.
-Spin measurements with an accuracy of 10\% are expected to come from the photon ring measurements of M87* and Sgr\,A* made by BHEX \citep{johnson_black_2024}.

-\cite{ayzenberg_fundamental_2025} discuss the different types of binaries in the context of their detectability with VLBI.
-We consider the case of a telescopic or visual binary where both components are detected and the angular resolution is at least of the order of the binary separation.
-Only an observation of a telescopic binary would provide direct evidence of a sub-parsec SMBHB.

-In this paper, we propose a methodology for the two objectives discussed above, namely, VLBI detection of an SMBHB and monitoring of its orbital motion using a Bayesian inference and post-Newtonian orbit fitting technique.
+In this paper, we propose a methodology for the two objectives discussed above, namely, VLBI detection of an SMBHB and monitoring of its orbital motion using a Bayesian inference, post-Newtonian (PN) orbit fitting technique.
 In doing so, we provide an approach that could be used for future SMBHB VLBI observations.
-This technique is also used to determine the likelihood of a mission such as BHEX being able to accurately constrain orbital parameters and for defining preliminary requirements of a future spaceborne VLBI system such as THEZA.
+This technique is also used to determine the likelihood of a mission such as BHEX being able to accurately constrain orbital parameters and for defining preliminary requirements for future spaceborne VLBI systems.

-In Section \ref{s:method}, the orbit fitting approach is presented.
-In Section \ref{s:bhex_binary}, an evaluation of the binary observation prospects of BHEX are discussed, along with synthetic data simulations and demonstration of the orbit fitting methodology.
-Finally, in Section \ref{s:discuss}, preliminary requirements of a future spaceborne VLBI mission to perform imaging SMBHB surveys are defined.
+In Sect. \ref{s:arrays}, we present the three future VLBI arrays used as case studies in this work.
+In Sect. \ref{s:conditions}, the conditions required for the proposed detection and orbit fitting approach to be applicable are discussed.
+The orbit fitting methodology is presented in Sect. \ref{s:method}.
+In Sect. \ref{s:bhex_binary}, an evaluation of the binary observation prospects of BHEX is presented, and this is accompanied by a demonstration of the orbit fitting.
+Finally, in Sect. \ref{s:discuss}, preliminary requirements of a future spaceborne VLBI mission that can perform imaging SMBHB surveys are defined.